stijnwop/guidanceSteering/README.md

 #### Toggle guidance steering
 Once a track is created hit alt + x to toggle the steering.

+#### Headland control
+Currently it auto stops at the headland when cruise control is enabled.
+This feature and headland turning is still being worked on.

+## MP
+This version should work in MP, but keep in mind it might have bugs.

 ## Copyright
 Copyright (c) 2019 Stijn Wopereis